hacss/hacss.github.io/src/syntax-guide.md

 font-size:14px;
 ```

-## Pseudo-Selectors
+## Pseudo Selectors

-Declarations may be enclosed within a pseudo-selector scope by surrounding them
+Declarations may be enclosed within a pseudo selector scope by surrounding them
-in curly braces and prepending the pseudo-selectors, as in the following
+in curly braces and prepending the pseudo selectors, as in the following
 examples:

 ```css